COMPOSER, PIANIST, CHURCH MUSICIAN MICHAEL STENOV

 Both PAL- DVD and double CD contain a booklet (24 resp.
 28 pages) with an introduction to the subject, the entire German text of the composition and an epilogue of the composer, which gives an insight into his musical world of thought, also detailing the instrumentation and a glossary of Jewish names along with their meaning.
 For the two- part TV interview with Prof. Andreas Schnee and the composer about his work, see GLORIA-TV .

 The recording took place in the Imperial Hall at Kremsmünster on 24th of September, 2011.
 The 90-minute two-part work was filmed by the Upper Austrian camera crew with Franz Gangl, Anton Grabmann and Heinz Reitstätter.
 Editor: Michael Stenov Sound: Tonstudio Andreas Schwarzgruber.
-NEW: Reviews on Amazon: double-CD!
+NEW: A lot of Reviews!
 To the CD-DVD-Shop!
 To the videos!
 To the music!
 To the pictures!

 The OTHER CHRISTMAS ORATORIO on Double-CD, PAL-VD and Blu-ray-DVD!
 SCORE (A4- resp.
 A3), Piano reduction, choral score and parts material have been published by DANIEL KUNERT - BUCH & NOTE in 2014!
 To the Shop!